oigbokwe73/EntertainmentMedia/README.md

-Here's a **detailed Mermaid diagram** to visually represent your Azure-based video portal architecture, including the SPA frontend, Azure PaaS services, SQL schema interaction, Blob Storage, and Service Bus processing.

----

-Thanks for the detailed background!
 Based on your scenario—cloud-based video solution using Azure PaaS, MVC/Entity Framework, SPA with Knockout.js, Kendo UI, and secure video blob storage—here's a full breakdown of the **SQL Database Tables**, **Azure Services** (including Service Bus and Storage), and a **scenario walkthrough** that illustrates how all these components work together.

 ---